New York State Driver Responsibility Assessment Fee

 - 12 points = $750

+The fee continuously increases by $75 increments for each point added.
 The calculation of points for a DRAF is simple.
-Subsequent to a conviction of a traffic violation, a DMV software program checks for any other convictions of violations that occurred 18 months before or 18 months after the traffic violation.
-The violations are combined and if the total points are six or more, a DRAF will be imposed .
+Subsequent to a conviction of a traffic violation, a DMV software program checks for any other convictions of violations that occurred eighteen months before or eighteen months after the traffic violation.
+The violations are combined and if the total points are six or more, a DRAF will be imposed.
 The fee calculation is entirely determined by the date of violation, not date of conviction.
 It makes no difference if multiple years have passed between the date of the violation and the date of conviction.

-You have to pay the DRAF whether you are a New York driver or an out of state driver.
-If you do not pay the DRAF, your license will be suspended.
+While the 2020 Bail Reform Law prohibited suspension for failure to pay a fine, this applies only to court fines.
+The failure to pay a DRAF will result in suspension.
 If you are an out-of-state driver, your privileges to drive in New York will be suspended.
 This means although New York cannot suspend your out-of-state license, they can suspend your privileges of driving in New York State.
 The charges for driving with a suspended license and suspended privileges are the same.
 They are both misdemeanors, subject to jail time, and subject to a lifetime criminal record.
+There was an issue for several years where the DMV sent DRAF notices to out-of-date addresses.
+This caused motorists to go into suspension unknowingly.
+There is a class action against the DMV that remains pending as of May of 2024.